 The paragraphs below describe select features of the latest versions of Gruff.
 For a complete listing of the new features, see the Release History

 Gruff now allows users to connect and browse SPARQL Endpoints directly, without using an AllegroGraph database.
-This feature is currently available in Beta and requires a password to enable the functionality.
-Please contact firstname.lastname@example.org to participate in the Beta program and obtain the password.

 The new child menu "Global Options | SPARQL Endpoints" contains options that are specific to SPARQL endpoints, mostly to disable certain capabilities by default that may typically be too slow for an endpoint; in particular, label properties are not displayed by default with endpoints, but they can be.
 Most Gruff functionality is available with endpoints, though some menu commands that are not available (such as path-finding) will be grayed out and inactive when using an endpoint.